 You’ll see this kind of business structure in credit unions and companies like Winco.
 Check out their video about their Employee Stock Ownership Plan below.

-Now that you know about the types of business factors that determine what business structure types you can use, let’s look at the actual business types.
+Now that you know about the business factors that impact the types of businesses and what business structures you can use, let’s look at the actual business types.

 There are 11 business types you may want to consider when starting a new business.
 We’ll look at the business legal structure for each of the following different business types: